 Where to find beach cabins in Wollongong

 Above all, a family camping trip to a Wollongong beach resort should be fun.
 If you’re looking for family-friendly Wollongong beach cabins, Wollongong Surf Leisure Resort has exactly what you need.
 We cater to families who want comfortable, clean, and budget-friendly holiday accommodation options where they can relax and enjoy the natural scenery.
-Our surf resort in Wollongong offers modern amenities such as a heated indoor pool, mini-golf, a jumping castle, and much more.
+Our surf resort in Wollongong offers modern amenities such as a heated indoor pool, mini-golf, and much more.

 Are you ready to make new memories to cherish as a family?
 Contact us today to book your stay.